Six by Seven: Formation

-It is also notable that the product of 6 x 7 is 42, the meaning of life in Douglas Adam's Hitchhiker's Guide to the Galaxy.
+Originally formed in 1992 as "Friends Of...", they performed their first show at the Old Angel pub in their hometown of Nottingham in late 1992.
+Bass player Paul Douglas joined later that year.

+The band got their break by playing support slots with Rocket from the Crypt and Girls Against Boys, and changed their name to Six by Seven in 1996.
+The name was taken from the research connected with the Hubble Space Telescope.

 Early releases

 In 1997 the band released their debut 12-inch single 'European Me', which led to a five-album deal.
 Their debut album, The Things We Make, was released the following year, after which they began headlining their own shows, as well as touring with Ash, Manic Street Preachers, The Dandy Warhols, and Placebo.
 In May 1998, they were asked to play a live session on the John Peel Show, and recorded four more sessions over the next four years.

 Their second album, The Closer You Get, was released in 2000.
 Sam Hempton left the band shortly thereafter.
 Douglas followed in 2002, after the release of their third album, The Way I Feel Today.
 In September 2004 the fourth album 04 was released, along with a collection of outtakes from the recording sessions called Left Luggage at the Peveril Hotel which was initially available through the band's website.
 In April 2005 a new album was announced for release entitled Artists Cannibals Poets Thieves – it was described as Six by Seven's "first album as a three-piece".